 Basics of Basic Structure

-Basic features of the Constitution or the various dimensions of basic structure doctrine according to the Kesavanada verdict each judge laid out separately, what he thought were the basic or essential features of the Constitution or the basic structure of doctrine.
+Basic features of the Constitution or the various dimensions of basic structure doctrine according to the Kesavanada’s verdict each judge laid out separately, what he thought were the essential features of the Constitution or the basic structure of doctrine.

 - Supremacy of the Constitution

 - Separation of powers between the legislature, executive and the judiciary

 - The mandate to build a welfare state contained in the Directive Principles of State Policy